bihealth/bih-cluster/bih-cluster/docs/index.md

 The documentation is structured as follows:

-- **Administrative** provides information about administrative processes such as how to get access, register users, work groups, and projects.
+- **Administrative** information about administrative processes such as how to get access, register users, work groups, and projects.
-- **Getting Help** explains how you can obtain for using the BIH HPC.
+- **Getting Help** explains how you can obtain help in using the BIH HPC.
-- **Overview** provides detailed information about the cluster setup.
+- **Overview** detailed information about the cluster setup.
   This includes the description of the hardware, network, software, and policies.
-- **Connecting** provides technical help on performing connections to the cluster.
+- **Connecting** technical help on connecting to the cluster.
-- **First Steps** provides information for getting you started quickly.
+- **First Steps** information for getting you started quickly.
-- **Slurm Scheduler** provides technical help on using the Slurm scheduler.
+- **Slurm Scheduler** technical help on using the Slurm scheduler.
-- **Best Practice** provides guidelines on recommended usage of certain aspects of the system.
+- **Best Practice** guidelines on recommended usage of certain aspects of the system.
-- **Static Data** provides documentation about the static data (files) collection on the cluster.
+- **Static Data** documentation about the static data (files) collection on the cluster.
-- **How-To** provides short(ish) solutions for specific technical problems.
+- **How-To** short(ish) solutions for specific technical problems.
-- **Miscellaneous** contains a growing list of pages not fitting anywhere else.
+- **Miscellaneous** contains a growing list of pages that don't fit anywhere else.